SafeMoon V2 (SFM) Price Tops $0.0001 on Major Exchanges

-SafeMoon V2 (SFM) traded down 4.4% against the US dollar during the 1-day period ending at 10:00 AM Eastern on December 8th.
-One SafeMoon V2 token can now be bought for approximately $0.0001 or 0.00000000 BTC on major exchanges.
-SafeMoon V2 has a market cap of $29.90 million and $28,989.49 worth of SafeMoon V2 was traded on exchanges in the last 24 hours.
-In the last week, SafeMoon V2 has traded up 10% against the US dollar.
+SafeMoon V2 (SFM) traded down 1.8% against the US dollar during the twenty-four hour period ending at 7:00 AM ET on December 14th.
+In the last week, SafeMoon V2 has traded 13.6% higher against the US dollar.
+One SafeMoon V2 token can now be purchased for $0.0001 or 0.00000000 BTC on exchanges.
+SafeMoon V2 has a total market capitalization of $36.36 million and $88,376.61 worth of SafeMoon V2 was traded on exchanges in the last day.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.